apache/ignite/modules/kubernetes/README.txt

-Apache Ignite Kubernetes Module
+GridGain Kubernetes Module
 ------------------------

-Apache Ignite Kubernetes module provides a TCP Discovery IP Finder that uses a dedicated Kubernetes service for IP addresses lookup of Apache Ignite pods containerized by Kubernetes.
+GridGain Kubernetes module provides a TCP Discovery IP Finder that uses a dedicated Kubernetes service for IP addresses lookup of GridGain pods containerized by Kubernetes.

 To enable Kubernetes module when starting a standalone node, move 'optional/ignite-kubernetes' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will